google/WebFundamentals/src/site/layouts/rwd-fundamentals/index.markdown

 While it may be helpful to think about defining breakpoints based on device classes, use caution.
-Defining breakpoints based on specific devices, products, brand names or operating systems, that are in use today will result in a maintenance nightmare.
+Defining breakpoints based on specific devices, products, brand names, or operating systems that are in use today will result in a maintenance nightmare.
 Instead, the content itself should determine how the layout adjusts to its container.